 Sustainability is only a token gesture if it’s not thought through to the end.
 Vorsprung means looking at the entire chain “from well to wheel”.
 Audi sets the benchmark in this regard.
 And at the Barcelona Summit, visitors can even taste the results.
 A new technology captures CO2 from the air.
 The carbon dioxide collected in this way can be used to turn fresh water into sparkling water.
 A closed-cycle process that benefits the environment.

 Audi has developed the technology together with Swiss start-up company Climeworks.
 Using a new type of filter material, the climate-harming gas can be chemically bound to the filter’s surface.
 Once the filter is sufficiently saturated, the CO2 is released back out of the filter by heating it to 90 degrees C. The CO2 can then be re-used to benefit the environment.
-Under Audi’s mentoring, a cooperative venture has been set-up between Climeworks and Coca-Cola to add CO2 captured directly on site to the drinks manufacturer’s bottles.
+Under Audi’s mentoring, a cooperative venture has been set-up between Climeworks and a partner of the beverage industry to add CO2 captured directly on site to the drinks manufacturer’s bottles.
 As a result, the CO2 no longer has to be delivered in cylinders, thereby cutting the number of transport movements considerably.
 A double bonus for the environment.